moq-wg/moq-transport/draft-ietf-moq-transport.md

 Messages that reference a track, such as OBJECT ({{message-object}}), reference this Track Alias instead of the Track Name and Track Namespace to reduce overhead.
-If the Track Alias is already being used for a different track, the publisher MUST close the session with a Duplicate Track Alias error ({{session-termination}}).
+If the Track Alias is already being used for a different track, the publisher MUST close the session with a SESSION_DUPLICATE_TRACK_ALIAS error ({{session-termination}}).

 * Track Namespace: Identifies the namespace of the track as defined in